Rockaria!: B-side

 "Poker" is a song written and performed by Electric Light Orchestra.

-The song first appeared on the band's LP Face the Music as the fifth track.
-At 3:34, it is the shortest song on the album.
 During recording, Kelly Groucutt sang most of the song's lyrics (generally, Jeff Lynne sang the vocals of ELO songs).

+The song first appeared as the fifth track on the band's LP Face the Music.
 The song twice appeared as a B-side, first of "Rockaria!" in the UK, then in 1979 as the flip side of the US single version of "Confusion".